 Load planning is the process of gathering data on items to be loaded on the aircraft and calculating the load plan based on the aircraft's basic operating empty weight or dry operating weight, that is to say, without fuel.
 The items scheduled to be loaded include the booked passengers, estimated baggage, mail and cargo for a particular flight leg.
 This results in an estimated zero fuel weight.
+See ref.
+EGOM 3.4.2

 The load planning process is detailed in different EGOM chapters and simultaneously remains in accordance with following EATC SOPs.
-These references can be found on the EATC server.
+These references can be found on the EATC Cloud.
 SOP